-Mango Avocado Salad is a perfect summer salad loaded with spicy, flavoursome grilled shrimps.
+Mango Avocado Salad is a perfect summer salad loaded with spicy, flavorsome grilled shrimps.
 The combination of mango and avocado in a salad is a match made in heaven.
-Enjoy this mango shrimp salad that is so easy to prepare and packed with favourite summer flavours.
+Enjoy this mango shrimp salad that is so easy to prepare and packed with favorite summer flavors.

-Pro Meal Planning Tip For Mango Avocado Salad
+Pro Meal Prep Tip For Mango Avocado Salad

-Marinate the shrimps few hours or a day before and store in the fridge.
-Last minute simply grill the shrimps in the oven or pan.
+Marinate the shrimps a few hours or a day before and store in the fridge.
+Last-minute grill the shrimps in the oven or pan.
 Similarly, prepare the dressing as well in advance.

 Don’t focus too much on the exact proportion of the dressing ingredients.
-You can use more or less garlic, coriander, chillies etc. It all depends on how sweet or spicy you like the dressing.
-Feel free to taste while blending the dressing and adjust the flavours accordingly.
+You can use more or less garlic, coriander, chilies, etc. It all depends on how sweet or spicy you like dressing.
+Feel free to taste while blending the dressing and adjust the flavors accordingly.